-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all 6assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history
+March 3, 2003 - Consequential changes were subsequently made to the cross references in accordance with the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002).
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history